mmxcrono/vite-vue-storybook-ts/README.md

 # vite-vue-storybook-ts

-This is a boilerplate feor Vite + Vue + Storybook in TypeScript with Pinia for state management.
+This is a boilerplate for Vite + Vue + Storybook in TypeScript with Pinia for state management.

 ## Local Setup